-Current assets increased by \$3.9 million during 2023.
+Current assets increased by \$4.0 million during 2024.
 Short-term investments, accounts receivable and other assets decreased due to timing differences offset by increase in receivable from government agencies.

-Noncurrent assets increased by \$15.7 million.
-This is primarily attributable to the implementation of GASB 96 which resulted in the College recording a long-term lease receivable of \$19.8 million.
+Noncurrent assets increased by \$3.1 million.
+This is primarily attributable to the increase in value of long-term investments.
 Bond proceeds available for campus construction decreased as construction of the Library and Learning Commons and the Center for Advanced Technology progressed towards completion.
-The College's capital assets as of June 30, 2023 net of accumulated depreciation were \$174.8 million, an increase of \$11.7 million over the amount reported for 2022 of \$163.1 million.
-The increase in the net value of capital assets is related to the increase in the value of capital additions exceeding the accumulated depreciation as well as \$5.0 million of SBITA subscription assets recorded due to the implementation of GASB 96.
-Total current liabilities increased by \$16.5 million in 2023.
-Accounts payable and accrued liabilities increased by \$1.8 million primarily due to timing, current portion of long-term debt decreased by \$1.7 million and unearned revenue increased by \$15.4 million due to the College's receipt of \$15.0 million from the City for future capital projects.
+The College's capital assets as of June 30, 2024 net of accumulated depreciation were \$175.4 million, an increase of \$0.6 million over the amount reported for 2023 of \$174.8 million.
+The increase in the net value of capital assets is related to the increase in the value of capital additions exceeding the accumulated depreciation.
+Total current liabilities decreased by \$12.0 million in 2024.
+Accounts payable and accrued liabilities decreased by \$4.6 million primarily due to timing.
+Unearned revenue decreased by \$8.3 million due to the College's receipt of \$15.0 million from the City for future capital projects in 2023 which were completed in 2024.

-The College's outstanding long-term debt was \$61.5 million as of June 30, 2023, a decrease of \$8.0 million from June 2022.
+The College's outstanding long-term debt was \$55.3 million as of June 30, 2024, a decrease of \$6.2 million from June 2023.
 This decrease is due to the debt service payments made during the year.
-The pension liability amount for 2023 also includes \$5.5 million related to GASB 68, which requires the College to record its relative proportion of the net funded status of certain state cost sharing pension plans.
-The cumulative estimated value for the accrued other post-employment benefit liability in 2023 and 2022 was \$154.2 million and \$192.1 million, respectively.
-Absent this reporting requirement, the College's net assets as of June 30, 2023 would have been at a level of \$172.9 million.
+The pension liability amount of \$5.1 million related to GASB 68, which requires the College to record its relative proportion of the net funded status of certain state cost sharing pension plans.
+The cumulative estimated value for the accrued other post-employment benefit liability in 2024 and 2023 was \$158.5 million and \$154.2 million, respectively.
+Absent this reporting requirement, the College's net assets as of June 30, 2024 would have been at a level of \$215.3 million.